grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Bucket index disabled

-At startup **store-gateways** iterate over the entire long-term storage to discover blocks to download the `meta.json` and index-header for each block, skipping blocks that don't belong to users in their shard.
+At startup **store-gateways** iterate over the entire long-term storage to discover blocks to download the `meta.json` metadata file and index-header for each block, skipping blocks that don't belong to users in their shard.
 During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

 Store-gateways periodically scan the long-term storage to discover new or deleted blocks.
 New blocks can be uploaded by [ingesters]({{< relref "./ingester.md" >}}) or by the [compactor]({{< relref "./compactor.md" >}}).